June 20, 2024

 Project Overview

-The Pulte Homes development that was approved is for a new 55+ age-restricted community that will be branded as Del Webb Explore and will include a wide range of home types.
-The development is part of the larger Refuge Specific Plan, which was approved by the Palm Desert City Council in 2022.
+The approved Pulte Homes development is for a new community that will be branded as Del Webb Explore and include a wide range of home types.
+The development is part of the larger Refuge Specific Plan, which the Palm Desert City Council approved in 2022.
 This plan covers a 106.4-acre area and envisions 969 dwelling units, with detailed design and development standards set forth to guide the project.
 Find out more about the Refuge plan at https://www.refugepalmdesert.com/.

 Key Features of the Development